Natural hair typing has become a very common thing in the natural hair care world.

 Type 4b – The hair strands will be a mixture of S and Z patterns

-Type 4c – The strands are much harder to see the pattern but the strands will be much closer to a tight Z pattern.
+Type 4c – With each strand the pattern is much harder to see but the strands will be much closer to a tight S or Z pattern.

 Does 4c hair grow?